-If you’re thinking about upgrading the HVAC unit in your Brunswick, Georgia, home, consider installing a geothermal heating and cooling system.
+If you’re thinking about upgrading the HVAC system in your Brunswick, Georgia, home, consider installing a geothermal heating and cooling system.
 They’re one of the most energy-efficient heating and cooling systems on the market today and use 100 percent renewable energy to operate.
-Geothermal heating and cooling systems are versatile, have long lifespans, and are inexpensive to operate compared to traditional HVAC units.
+Geothermal heating and cooling systems are versatile, have long lifespans, and are inexpensive to operate compared to traditional HVAC systems.

 Geothermal heat pumps not only heat and cool your home, but they can also provide you with hot water.
 A desuperheater, a component of the geothermal system that generates hot water, collects extra heat from the heat pump and deposits it directly into your hot water tank.
 The desuperheater only works when the pump is running, which means it can’t provide 100 percent of your hot water.
 Rather, it can supply between 50 percent and 60 percent of your hot water needs.
 Your water heater will take care of the rest.